MicrosoftDocs/visualfsharpdocs/docs/conceptual/option.toarray['t]-function-[fsharp].md

 The input option.

+## Return Value

-**The result array.**
+The result array.
 ## Remarks

-This function is named **ToArray** in compiled assemblies.
+This function is named `ToArray` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms